shyamgj1900/tp/docs/UserGuide.md

 `timetable.txt` - Timetable data of the user.

-❗ Users are advised not to modify these files as it can corrupt important user data.
+❗ Users are strongly advised not to modify these files as it can corrupt important user data and cause data loss.

+## Contact Us

+Our team welcomes users to contact us when faced with issues that this user guide fails to cover.
+We are also open to any suggestions that users may have to improve _Kolinux_. 😃

+User may find our contact information [here](AboutUs.md).